mflova/mflova-coding-guidelines/python/design_patterns/basics.md

 For good coding practices, SOLID design principles should apply:

- - (S)ingle responsability: Class with a single responsability.
+ - (S)ingle responsibility: Class with a single responsibility.
  - (O)pen closed principle: Code should be open to extension but closed for modifications.
  - (L)iskov substitution principle: When expected a base class, assigning any subclass should be working.
- - (I)nterface seggregation: Many different interfaces prefered over a single one.
+ - (I)nterface seggregation: Many different interfaces preferred over a single one.
    Each interface can be responsible for a single feature.
 Then, with inheritance, a class can inherit from more than one interface.
  - (D)ependency inversion: Make the code depend on abstractions instead of concrete